esi0077/OCR-camera-text-detection/readme.md

 ### 🟠 if you want to use source (own database)

-> simply open the python folder , edit it and build it with your database.
+> simply open the python file , edit line 68 to 75 or search for mydb and edit that part and build it with your database.

 > if you dont want to build the app you can run it by this command